Nearshoring

 • Infrastructure - both physical and informational infrastructures should be evaluated for weaknesses and improvements, as a breakdown of either type could be detrimental to production.

 • Visibility - having real-time transparency into costs and where your products are in the process at any given time.
+Digital integration and real-time data significantly help manage the global supply chain and improve supply chain resilience.

 • Traceability - understanding all aspects of your product — from concept to delivery — can provide insight into where improvements can be made and where hidden vulnerabilities may lie.
 Many OEMs had hidden weaknesses in their supply chain, brought to light during the pandemic.